Solving Proxy Hell: Why I Built 'Redir' – A Surgical Environment Wrapper

 Activation & Debugging

 To keep the tool lightweight and prevent accidental interception, Redir only activates when a specific flag is set.
-For troubleshooting, you can also dump the resulting environment to a file.
+For troubleshooting, you can use the REDIR_DEBUG variable to trigger various diagnostic reports.

 | Variable | Value | Description |